createcandle/voco/README.md

 Visit the add-ons page in your WebThings Gateway, and add the 'Voco' add-on.

 # Abilities
 These are all examples.
-You don't have to say things exactly like this.
-Any command should always be preceded by saying "Hey Snips".
+You don't have to phrase things exactly like this, the AI will understand different variations.
+Any command should always be preceded by saying "Hey Snips" or "Hey Candle".

 ### Turn things on and off